Rigidity of mapping class groups mod powers of twists: From strongly separating to all curves

 \subsection{7 punctures}

-The following lemma, which summarises \cite[Sections 3 and 4]{ssgraph}, shows that surrounding pairs and triples can be recognised inside $\Css(S_7)$ (which actually coincides with $\Cp(S_7)$): \begin{lemma} In a seven-punctured sphere: \begin{itemize} \item Inside $\Cp(S_7)$ there is only one immersed $7$-cycle, or heptagon, up to the action of the mapping class group; \item Two curves $\alpha,\beta\in \Cp$ form a surrounding pair if and only if they are at distance $2$ in some immersed heptagon; \item Three curves $\alpha,\beta,\gamma$ form a surrounding triple if any two of them form a surrounding pair and there is no curve in $\Cp$ that is disjoint from each of $\alpha,\beta,\gamma$. \end{itemize} \end{lemma}
+We will say that an $n$-cycle inside a graph $\Gamma$ is a cyclically ordered sequence of n vertices, where consecutive vertices are adjacent.
+The following Lemma, which summarises \cite[Sections 3 and 4]{ssgraph}, shows that surrounding pairs and triples can be recognised inside $\Css(S_7)$ (which actually coincides with $\Cp(S_7)$) by using $7$-cycles: \begin{lemma} In a seven-punctured sphere: \begin{itemize} \item Inside $\Cp(S_7)$ there is only one $7$-cycle, or heptagon, up to the action of the mapping class group, and this heptagon is isometrically embedded; \item Two curves $\alpha,\beta\in \Cp$ form a surrounding pair if and only if they are at distance $2$ in some heptagon; \item Three curves $\alpha,\beta,\gamma$ form a surrounding triple if any two of them form a surrounding pair and there is no curve in $\Cp$ that is disjoint from each of $\alpha,\beta,\gamma$. \end{itemize} \end{lemma}